Early acquisition due to hardship

 If the acquiring authority determines that any one of these types of compensation is not to be paid, it must explain to you why it is fair and reasonable in the circumstances.

-If you’re unable to agree on the amount of compensation with the acquiring authority, the Valuer General will determine the compensation payable.
+If you’re unable to agree on the amount of compensation with the acquiring authority, the matter is referred to the Valuer General, who will issue a determination of the compensation payable.

 The Valuer General’s website has more information on the role of the Valuer General.